djmaze/tiddlywiki-docker/README.md

 # Auth

+Default auth is `user` / `wiki`

-Simply provide the USERNAME and PASSWORD env variables to enable authentication.
+Simply provide the USERNAME and PASSWORD env variables to customise.